tusharsial/Covariance-Steering/README.md

 ## Overview

 This repository contains the implementation of a **Fixed Horizon Linear Quadratic Covariance Steering in Continuous Time with Hilbert-Schmidt Terminal Cost**.
-The algorithm was developed as part of my **Master’s thesis under Professor Abhishek Halder**, and the details of the algorithm, convergence analysis, and theoretical foundations are presented in our accompanying manuscript — available [here on arXiv](<https://arxiv.org/abs/2510.21944>).
+The algorithm was developed as part of my **Master’s thesis under Professor Abhishek Halder**, and the details of the algorithm, convergence analysis, and theoretical foundations are presented in our accompanying manuscript available [here on arXiv](<https://arxiv.org/abs/2510.21944>).

 ---

 ### Motivation

-While there has been a growing body of literature on fixed-horizon LQ covariance steering problems with terminal cost for discrete-time systems, the continuous-time version remains relatively unexplored.
+While a growing body of literature has emerged on fixed-horizon LQ covariance steering problems with terminal cost for discrete-time systems, the continuous-time version remains relatively unexplored.
 A key reason for this imbalance lies in computational tractability: the discrete-time formulation naturally leads to a semidefinite program that can be solved using off-the-shelf interior-point solvers, whereas the continuous-time formulation with terminal cost gives rise to a coupled nonlinear system of matrix ODEs, for which a principled and computationally efficient algorithm has remained unclear.

 To address this challenge, we propose a **Matricial Recursive Algorithm** with a **fast convergence rate**, leveraging **linear fractional transformations (LFTs)** parameterized by the **state transition matrix** of the associated **Hamiltonian system**.